 - demonstrate knowledge and understanding of theory and practice in the core public health disciplines - epidemiology, statistics, social sciences, health policy and health economics;

-- demonstrate specialised knowledge and skills in other areas relevant to public health from a wide range of options (e.g., primary health care, medical anthropology, epidemiology and control of malaria, and population studies);
+- demonstrate specialised knowledge and skills in other areas relevant to public health from a wide range of options (e.g. designing disease control programmes in developing countries, medical anthropology, epidemiology and control of malaria, safe motherhood and perinatal health);

 - apply these skills to identify and assess public health problems in developing countries and evaluate actions designed to improve public health;